MythFinance/docs.myth.finance/dualstake/src/fees.md

 # Fee Structure

-## Mint & Redeem fees

 Minting & redeeming do not incur any platform fees.
 The only fees you will be charged during these operations are network transaction fees.

-Fees are instead taken from rewards, before they are swapped to the ASA.
+Instead, fees are taken from consensus rewards, before they are swapped to the ASA.

+The reward fees consist of **platform fees** and **node runner fees**:

 ## Platform fees

-The platform is allocated some fees on each rewards distribution.
+The Myth Finance platform is allocated some fees on each rewards distribution.

-The percentage is configurable throughout the lifetime of the contract, and can be seen under the global storage key `pltbps`.
+The percentage is configurable throughout the lifetime of the contract, and can be seen under the global storage key `platform_fee_bps`.
 This value is basis points, so you can divide by 100 to get the percent fee.
-The initial value `200` corresponds to `2.0%`.
+The initial value `300` corresponds to `3.0%`.

-There are mechanisms in place to protects dualSTAKE users from the operator changing platform fees abruptly, see [Immutability - Fee Rate](/immutability.html#platform-and-node-operator-fee-rates).
+There are mechanisms in place to protects dualSTAKE users from the operator changing platform fees abruptly, see [Immutability - Fee Rate](./immutability.html#fee-configuration).

 ## Node runner fees

 The node operator is allocated some fees on each rewards distribution.
-As above, this is expressed in basis points under the `nodbps` global storage field, and the same [update mechanism](/immutability.html#fee-rate) applies.
+As above, this is expressed in basis points under the `noderunner_fee_bps` global storage field, and the same [update mechanism](./immutability.html#fee-configuration) applies.

-The initial node runner fee will be `300` bps, or `3%`.
+The default node runner fee will be `400` bps, or `4%`.

+Typically, ASA communities will operate their own nodes, and benefit from these fees.
+You can read more about node running [in this section](./noderunners.html).

 ## Example fee allocation from reward disbursement